Human Flower Project

 It also means that I have more projects.
 I walk into a university for the first time in forty years, look at the lectures, seminars, proposals, collaborations on offer; take a tour of the library; sit in on a casual meeting with the next desk occupant; pick up the latest departmental publication, read the latest email digest—how can one not have projects?

-Posted by Julie on 02/10 at 10:40 AM
+Posted by .(JavaScript must be enabled to view this email address) on 02/10 at 11:40 AM